Obsessive-Compulsive Disorder Treatment

-OCD symptoms vary from person to person, but below are some common signs that a person might need to consider outpatient OCD therapy or inpatient obsessive compulsive disorder treatment.
+OCD symptoms vary from person to person.
+These common signs can be addressed in inpatient obsessive compulsive disorder treatment:

-- Repeatedly checking things like door locks or stoves
+- Checking things like door locks or stoves

 - Overzealous cleaning